wongchunhoi9/Wind-Chime-Room/README.md

 ## Prototype Prototype version idea

-1. Unity 2019
+1. Unity Version 2018.2.20
 2. tree objects (response to wind)  ← need to know how rigid body can collide with wind
 3. or else, assume it is a particle system (like fluid or gas but with transparent texture)
 4. need a inter-collision system in the particles?
 5. room wall & obstacle are rigid body
 6. try **wind tunnel** for 3D environment?  ← keywords that articulating between obstacle and wind flow
 7. each pole should be able to interact with each other as well.
 8. ?